RajivKurian/Java-NIO-example/README.md

 --------

 1. A naive implementation of a buddy memory allocator written with Java Unsafe.
 It pools DirectByteBuffers.
 2. An abstraction over a ring buffer that reclaims dynamic resources from a ring  buffer.
-The ring buffer is tricky to use when it's fields contain dynamically sizes resources for e.g. ByteBuffers since they cannot readily be re-used on cycles.
+The ring buffer is tricky to use when it's fields contain dynamically sized resources for e.g. ByteBuffers since they cannot readily be re-used on cycles.
 This abstraction detects ring buffer cycles and reclaims all dynamic resources.
 It also allows an implementation to claim resources in the middle of a cycle in case it runs out.
 3. Using (2) and (1) we create a ByteBuffer pooling ring buffer that hands out ByteBuffers and reclaims them automatically.